dima853/self_university/network/projects/dns/docs.md

          allow the logging of a great variety of events to be selectively enabled.
 For example, it might useful to be able to "log everything" or to "log everything for host X"

+# Note
+> Note that different managements may have differing policies
+         about the amount of error logging that they want normally enabled in a host.
+Some will say, "if it doesn't hurt me, I don't want to know about it", while others will want to take a more watchful and aggressive attitude about detecting and removing protocol abnormalities.